 - Our tour operators have tested all speeds and distances from the riverbank and know which speeds and distances produce the best results for jaguar sighting.
-Some of the competitors go much too fast and miss a lot of cats and also erode the riverbanks with their big waves.

 - Our tour operators carry out scientific research on the cats by building up a profile of their use of time (a so-called “ethogram”).

 - The jaguar flotel is right in prime jaguar country.
 The competing lodges have cement block houses 40 minutes away from the central jaguar zone.

 - We work with the only operation that has a full-time biologist on staff to help coordinate data collection and give lectures.